 Using a partitioned graph in Azure Cosmos DB

-- Both vertices and edges are stored as JSON documents in the back-end of an Azure Cosmos DB Graph API container.
+Both vertices and edges are stored as JSON documents.

-- Vertices require a partition key.
+Vertices require a partition key.
 This key will determine in which partition the vertex will be stored through a hashing algorithm.
-The name of this partition key is a single-word string without spaces or special characters, and it is defined when creating a new collection using the format
+The partition key property name is defined when creating a new container and it has a format:

-- Edges will be stored with their source vertex.
-In other words, for each vertex its partition key will define where they will be stored along with its outgoing edges.
-This is done to avoid cross-partition queries when using the
+Edges will be stored with their source vertex.
+In other words, for each vertex its partition key defines where they are stored along with its outgoing edges.
+This optimization is done to avoid cross-partition queries when using the

 out()cardinality in graph queries.